 Flooding is a key driver of seagrass meadow changes.
-Flooding results in a reduction in seagrass through limiting light, increase in silt, organic matter and nutrients.
-The duration, frequency and intensity of disturbance influences the amount of loss and also the recovery time (Campbell and McKenzie 2004).
+Flooding reduces seagrass through limiting light, increase in silt, organic matter and nutrients.
+The duration, frequency and intensity of disturbance influences the amount of loss and also the recovery time (Campbell and McKenzie 2001).
 With small disturbances recovering in weeks to months whereas larger disturbances can take more than two years to recover (Bulthuis 1981; Birch and Birch 1984; Preen et al., 1995; Onuf 2000; Blake and Ball 2001).
-Therefore, if no major disturbance events occur in the next few years seagrass meadow extent will likely be recovered within the next several years.